 All items are available for in-store pick up at no additional cost.
 We are open Mon-Saturday 10 AM - 5 PM, Sunday 11 AM - 5 PM.
 You will receive a "Ready for Pickup" email once your order is available. *During rush (Back to School), the sooner your order is placed the quicker your books will be ready!

 A flat fee of $60 will be charged for shipping internationally.
 If the cost of shipping exceeds $60, we will contact you to verify if the increase in shipping fees is acceptable.
 If not, then you will not be charged and the order will be canceled.
 Please note that we are not liable for orders after they leave the United States.
 The purchaser is responsible for any import fees or any items held in customs in the country of delivery.
-For more specific information please email us at email@example.com.
+For more specific information please email us at firstname.lastname@example.org.

 The Cal Student Store is NOT responsible for any packages that are marked as "Delivered" by USPS, FedEx or UPS and are LOST or STOLEN.

 The Higher Education Opportunity Act (HEOA) has provisions to reduce costs to students while supporting instructors' ability to select high-quality course materials.
 HEOA requires that coursebook information be made available to students before they enroll in a course.
 UC Berkeley complies with HEOA by asking faculty to submit book orders to the Cal Student Store even in cases where faculty place orders with independent bookstores, so they can be listed in the course catalog.
 Providing book lists to the Cal Student Store, regardless of where books are ordered, also makes it possible for the store to buy back books at the end of the semester and offer them at a discount in the future.